nsetzer/mpgameserver/docs/server.md

   * **:arrow_forward: `delta_t:`** elapsed time in seconds since the last update

-  This event is raised once per server tick
+  This event is called once per server tick

 ---
-## :large_blue_diamond: EventHandler.Client
+## EventHandler.Client
 Many of the events in EventHandler receive a client.
 That client implements the public API defined here.